onurdemirkale/bounswe573-2022/README.md

 # bounswe573-2022
-Repository for the course SWE573.
+This is a repository for the course SWE.573, given at Boğaziçi University.